-Benton, a Democrat, was the representative for Missouri's 1st congressional district from 1853 to 1855.
+Benton was the representative for Missouri’s 1st congressional district and was a Democrat.
+He served from 1853 to 1855.

 From Dec 1853 to Mar 1855, Benton missed 293 of 607 roll call votes, which is 48.3%.
 This is much worse than the median of 31.0% among the lifetime records of representatives serving in Mar 1855.
 The chart below reports missed votes over time.